 - - This indicates that your SharePoint server path is valid but not yet licensed for use with MacroView DMF.
 Please continue to Step 3: Activate your MacroView product licenses.

 - - This indicates that your SharePoint server path has been verified and licensed with MacroView.
-Skip forward to the next major section, Section 3: Setting up your SharePoint environment.
+Skip forward to the next major section, Section 2: Create and provision a new site collection.